avrachimi/user_auth-jwt-node-express/README.md

 Simple User Authentication API using Node, Express and JWT.

-This simple API was built for learning purposes.
+This simple API was built to learn more and get familiar with Node, Express, MongoDB.

 **work in progress...**